mavzerburak0/100-days-of-code/log.md

 **Thoughts:** This application definitely needs some refactoring as I find myself copying and pasting code from inside the same module.
 I will spend tomorrow to extract smaller functions in view.js.

 **Link to work:** None

+### Day 49: March 8, 2021

+**Today's Progress**:

+* Refactor To-Do list project

+**Thoughts:** I had to take a 3-day break from coding as I had to move to another country.
+Getting back on track certainly isn't easy but I am almost halfway there and I don't want to just give up here.
+Fortunately, I haven't forgotten much and could continue my project with ease.
+Started refactoring some parts of my code and it already looks much cleaner and understandable.
+Will continue tomorrow to refactor.
+There are still some parts where I have to improve the logic.
+Then, I will start styling.

+**Link to work:** None